 Store in an airtight container in the refrigerator for up to 3 days.
 The meatballs can be stored alone or in sauce.

-The meatballs can be reheated until warmed throughout on a parchment-lined baking sheet in a 400° F oven, in a covered skillet or saucepan on the stovetop in sauce, or in a covered microwave-safe dish in the microwave in 30-second intervals.
+The meatballs can be reheated until warmed throughout on a parchment-lined baking sheet in a 400° F oven, in a covered large skillet or saucepan on the stovetop in sauce, or in a covered microwave-safe dish in the microwave in 30-second intervals.
 If previously frozen, they can be cooked from frozen or thawed first.

-More Italian-inspired vegan recipes
+More Italian-inspired meatless recipes

 Italian-Style Impossible Burger Meatballs